TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 13/Proverbs 13.19.md

 ---

-The desire accomplished is sweet to the soul; But it is an abomination to fools to depart from evil.
+Longing fulfilled is sweet to the soul, but fools detest turning from evil.